xi/apca-introduction/analysis.md

 In the bottom row we see two more scatter plots.
 This time the X axis corresponds to foreground luminance and the Y axis corresponds to background luminance.
 The color of the dots indicated the differences between the respective formulas, calculated as `log(apca / wcag)`.
-Note that the scaling of colors is different in the two plots.
 As we can see, the biggest differences between APCA and WCAG 2.x are in areas where one color is extremely light or extremely dark.
 For light colors, APCA predicts an even higher contrast (difference is in the same direction as contrast polarity).
 For dark colors, APCA predicts a lower contrast (difference is inverse to contrast polarity).

 To sum up, the APCA contrast formula is certainly not as obvious a choice as the one from WCAG 2.x.
 I was not able to find much information on how it was